Classification & Compensation - SPA Classification

 - number of positions

 - total cost of service

 - maximum use of scarce or costly skills

 - maximum attraction, retention, and motivation of competent personnel

 - effective use of work processes, equipment, and techniques

 - clear delineation of duties and responsibilities

-Position Design is the structuring of work assignments to achieve organizational goals with the best use of manpower most readily available and by avoiding unnecessary competition for personnel in short supply.
+Position Design is the structuring of work assignments to achieve organizational goals with the best use of workers most readily available and by avoiding unnecessary competition for personnel in short supply.
 Position design has as its goal the improved management of positions within the limitations of available resources.
-Line managers have many factors to consider in designing positions.
+Managers and supervisors have many factors to consider in designing positions.
 These include labor market resources, equipment or work process alternatives, pay competition, competing demands for funds and space, overall goal or program priorities, training possibilities, and many others.

-Position design is accomplished by systematically following several guides which are keys to developing facts necessary to good position design and management:
+Position design is accomplished by systematically following several guides which are key to good position design and management: